 Diving in Amed & Tulamben

-Located only 10 minutes driving away from each other, Amed and Tulamben are two fishermen villages on the northeast coast of Bali which became the hub of passionate divers and underwater photographers.
-Home to the famous Liberty shipwreck, I don’t think I’m exaggerating by saying that Tulamben might be the #1 scuba diving spot in Bali.
+Located only 10 minutes driving away from each other, Amed and Tulamben are two fishermen’s villages on the northeast coast of Bali which became the hub of passionate divers and underwater photographers.
+Home to the famous Liberty shipwreck, I don’t think I’m exaggerating by saying that Tulamben might be Bali’s #1 scuba diving spot.

 The USAT Liberty was an American cargo ship torpedoed during WWII by a Japanese submarine.
 Today, it is the most accessible shipwreck in the world since it was towed on the shore after its sinking.
 A volcanic eruption in the 1960’s put it back under the surface of the water, but only a stone’s throw away from the dark pebble beach.
 Open water divers can explore the shipwreck since its shallowest point starts at 5 m deep, and advanced Open water divers will be able to see its deepest point, which is not so deep, at 28 m.

 The best moment to explore the wreck is at sunrise, at about 6 am, before most of the tourists from the other part of the island arrive.
 It is possible to be almost alone on the wreck and see the school of large bumphead parrotfish before they leave the shore for the day.

 Beyond wreck diving, diving in Tulamben and diving in Amed is all about some of the best shore diving in the world.
 Those who love macro critters and nudibranchs and are into underwater photography should definitely check the dive site called “Seraya Secrets”.
 If you don’t like to swim too much, it is always possible to hop on a jukung dive boat to take you a bit more off the shore in only 2 to 3 minutes.
 It is an excellent option to visit Tulamben drop-off for instance.